 Master's programs in child development feature coursework in areas like human prenatal development, adolescent psychology, and quantitative design and analysis.
 Depending on their career path, graduate students may also choose to complete a research-based thesis or a field-based capstone project.

 Special education teachers work with students dealing with various mental, emotional, and physical disabilities.
-In addition, they often create and implement IEPs to ensure that learners receive appropriate accommodations and support, both in and outside the classroom.
-Some schools may prefer to hire special education teachers with a master's degree.
+In addition, they often create and implement IEPs to ensure that learners receive appropriate accommodations and support -- both inside and outside the classroom.
+Some schools may prefer to hire special education teachers who hold a master's degree.

-Kindergarten and elementary school teachers provide instruction in foundational subjects, like reading and math.
-They help students develop study habits and critical thinking skills needed to succeed in middle school and beyond.
-While not required for most positions in this field, a master's degree in child development may improve your job prospects or qualify you for a salary increase.
+Kindergarten and elementary school teachers provide instruction in foundational subjects like reading and math.
+They help students develop the study habits and critical thinking skills needed to succeed in middle school and beyond.
+While not required for most positions in this field, a master's degree in child development typically improves graduates' job prospects and qualifies them for a salary increase.

 Doctoral Degree in Child Development